ckamps/2232-defiance/content/home-systems.md

 ## Security System

-Although the home is difficult for people to access either via the entry road or by foot on the Katy trail, it's nice to have the extra security of a built-in home security alarm system and cameras.
+Although the home is difficult for people to access unnoticed via the entry road or by foot on the Katy trail, it's nice to have the extra security of a built-in home security alarm system and cameras.

 | | |
 |-|-|